-First order differential equations: Linear differential equation, variables separable and equations reducible to this form, homogeneous equations and equations reducible to homogeneous form.
+Linearand reducible to linear differential equations, Leibnitz and Bernoulli Equations, variables separable and equations reducible to this form, homogeneous equations and equations reducible to homogeneous form.
 Exact differential equations and integration factors.
 Bernoulli equations and Geometrical interpretation of first order differential equation, applications.

-Non-linear differential equation of first order- Equations solvable for p, equations solvable for x, equations solvable for y, equations in Clairaut's form and equations reducible to Clairaut's form.
+Equations solvable for p, equations solvable for x, equations solvable for y, equations in Clairaut's form and equations reducible to Clairaut's form.

 Extraneous Loci: Definition, Tac locus, the Node locus, Cusp locus.

-General solution of homogeneous equation of second order, principle of super position for homogeneous equation, Wronskian: its properties and applications, Linear homogeneous and non-homogeneous equations of higher order with constant coefficients, Euler's equation, method of undetermined coefficients, method of variation of parameters.
+General solution of homogeneous equation of second order, principle of super position for homogeneous equation, Wronskian: its properties and applications, Linear homogeneous and nonhomogeneous equations of higher order with constant coefficients and reducible to constant coefficients, Euler's equation, method of undetermined coefficients, method of variation of parameters.